stone-zeng/fduthesis/README.md

     latexmk fduthesis.dtx

-If you want to get all components of `fduthesis`, please excute the following commands:
+If you want to get all components of `fduthesis`, please execute the following commands:

     xetex fduthesis.dtx